sqlxpert/lights-off-aws/README.md

 - Separate production workloads.
-You might choose not to deploy Lights Off to AWS accounts used for production, or you might add a custom policy to the "Do" function's role, denying authority to reboot and stop production resources ( `AttachLocalPolicy` in CloudFormation).
+You might choose not to deploy Lights Off to AWS accounts used for production, or you might add a custom policy to the "Do" function's role, denying authority to stop production resources ( `AttachLocalPolicy` in CloudFormation).

 </details>